-A dedicated Community Power Program page on the Town's website will be maintained to provide and coordinate customer communications and services.
-All information regarding the Program will be posted on the Program page including the toll-free number, forms for enrollment, changing products and opting-out, and links to the websites of Eversource, the electric distribution utility, the New Hampshire Public Utilities Commission (NHPUC), the Competitive Supplier, and the Consultant for related information and services.
+A dedicated Community Power Program page on the Town's website will be maintained by the Program to provide and coordinate customer communications and services.
+All information regarding the Program will be posted on the Program page including the tollfree number, forms for enrollment, opt-up and opt-out, and links to the websites of Eversource, the electric distribution utility, the New Hampshire Public Utilities Commission, the Competitive Supplier, and the Consultant for related information and services.